 Palm Beach County School District maintains A grade by state

-Two of the seven South Florida counties, Palm Beach and Miami-Dade, received A grades by the state Education Department, the first annual ones assigned to public schools since 2019 because of the COVID-19 pandemic in data released Thursday.
+Two South Florida counties, Palm Beach and Miami-Dade, received A grades by the state Department of Education, the first annual ones assigned to public schools since 2019 because of the COVID-19 pandemic in data released Thursday.

-Indian River, St. Lucie and Broward were awarded a B while Okeechobee had a C.
+Indian River, St. Lucie and Broward counties were awarded a B, while Okeechobee County had a C.

 The seven schools received the same grades as 2019, except Martin dropped from A and Okeechobee down from a B.